Topportunities at the LHC: Rare Top Decays with Light Singlets: Operators of interest

 { }

 We will concern ourselves with solely the lowest-dimensional operators up to dimension 6, which will suffice for us to find top quark decay channels involving either solely SM states or additionally any of our new light singlets.
 We list these operators in \cref{tab:opdim}, separating out those which involve solely SM particles and those which include a new light state.
 With only the SM, new operators through which the top quark might decay begin in SMEFT at dimension six.
-These operators can be divided into different categories: four-fermion operators, Yukawa-like operators, current interactions, and dipole operators.
+Restricting us to baryon- and lepton-number conserving operators (see e.g.\ \ccite{Andrea:2011ws,Dong:2011rh} for discussions of those type of operators), these operators can be divided into different categories: four-fermion operators, Yukawa-like operators, current interactions, and dipole operators.
 Our aim is to study a representative sample, rather than a comprehensive one, so we choose operators exhibiting an array of final state signatures.
 But there are many choices for possible tensor structures in the four-fermion operators especially, as well as another possibility for the Higgs-quark current-current interaction \OPq (see e.g.~\ccite{Grzadkowski:2010es}).

 We leave a detailed study comparing these possibilities to future work and here content ourselves to study examples of the possible final states.
+We have checked the full space of operators explicitly to confirm that the operators which we do not present results for give similar results (within one order of magnitude) for the branching ratios in the representative subspace for which we have chosen to present results.
+And so these offer similar discoverability in terms of the number of events possible to observe.

+In the case where we add a BSM singlet scalar $S$, we can write down new operators at dimension five, which consist of a SM marginal operator with a scalar added on.
+There are multiple such operators containing the top quark, but they are related by the quark equations of motion.
+We non-redundantly choose one Yukawa-like and one kinetic-like operator in which the top decay amplitudes arise directly.
+At the level of dimension-4 operators, and ignoring flavor structure, the Standard Model quark sector has three kinetic operators and two Yukawa operators.
+Each of these could be multiplied by a scalar singlet to make a SMEFT operator which might induce an exotic top decay.
+However, they are related by three equations of motion (see e.g.~\ccite{Barzinji:2018xvu})

+which reduce the independent SMEFT operators from five to two.
+In different choices of bases, particular top decay channels may appear either from an insertion of a single higher-dimension vertex, or from a SMEFT vertex in concert with a marginal operator (e.g., the $t\to S W j$ originates directly from the $S Q\slashed{D}Q$ operator, whereas an additional SM operator insertion is needed if the $Qd \Phi$ operator is used.).
+The chosen basis will allow us to easily exhibit the different effects these operators may have in the phenomenology of the $S$ itself in \cref{sec:bsmdecays}.

+Similar operators appear at dimension six involving two scalar singlets, such that these operators do not destabilize $S$.
+The fermion singlet $N$ can enter into four-fermi operators like those in the SMEFT, and we consider examples involving one or two fermion singlets, but again do not comprehensively study all the possibilities.